Dantes Editora

 Science outreach / Art

-The studies – notebooks, conversations, reading cycles, in-person events, workshops and audiovisuals – are free on the Selvagem website and YouTube channel.
+The studies – notebooks, talks, reading cycles, face-to-face events, workshops and audiovisuals – are offered free of charge on the Selvagem website and YouTube channel.

 Amount invested